![]() |

 - Output a minimum of two spaces between columns, all left justified

-- Output a minimum of two spaces between all columns except for columns 1 and 2 where you want 3, all left justified
+- Output a minimum of two spaces between the first and second column, then 3 spaces between all other columns, all left justified

-- Output spaces enough to pad the column, then tab between columns, all left justified
+- Output tab-delimited fields, using spaces to pad the columns, all left justified

 - entable -s2 [lrr.]

-- Output 2 spaces between all columns; left justify column 1, right justify columns 2 and 3, and decimal justify column 4 (and 5, 6, 7...)
+- Output 2 spaces between all columns; left justify column 1, right justify columns 2 and 3, and decimal justify columns 4 and beyond

 - Input Delimiters